pawelgrzybek/pawelgrzybek.com/content/posts/2018-10-31-top-picks-2018-october.md

 ## [Create React App 2.0: Babel 7, Sass, and More](https://reactjs.org/blog/2018/10/01/create-react-app-v2.html)

 Year’s worth of improvements in a single dependency update just announced by React team.
-New version of React starter kit comes bundled via Webpack 4 and contains things like: Babel 7, Jest 23, Sass and CSS Modules support and tons of under the hood improvements.
+New version of React starter kit comes bundled via WebPack 4 and contains things like: Babel 7, Jest 23, Sass and CSS Modules support and tons of under the hood improvements.

 ## [Modern Web Podcast - Houdini](https://youtu.be/QbHJIybbPLM)